Board Chair (non-voting)

 Dale Peinecke (PINE-uh-kee) is commissioner of Washington’s Employment Security Department.

-Before joining Governor Inslee’s cabinet, Dale accumulated more than
+Before joining Governor Inslee’s cabinet, Peinecke accumulated more than

 37 years of experience in the aerospace and materials industries.